-The Group comprises concerned residents, major local associations and groups, and members of the Suffolk Wildlife Trust.
+The Group comprises concerned residents, local associations and groups, and members of the Suffolk Wildlife Trust.

-The Rivers Lark and Linnet, and the land around them, have been essential parts of Bury St Edmunds for many centuries.
+The rivers Lark and Linnet (both rare chalk streams), and the land around them, have been essential parts of Bury St Edmunds for many centuries.
 These precious green spaces and rural landscapes are very important in contributing to the town’s historic setting and identity.
 To retain the character of the town, and preserve its heritage, they should be considered as key elements of the town for future generations.

 In 2019 the Bury Water Meadows Group became a Charitable Incorporated Organisation (registered charity, number 1185321) with the following objects: